CastielWong/MVP/Python/Projects/Data Pipeline/README.md

 The Unit Testing is done via `poetry`, run it via `make unit-test`.

 #### Integration
-Integration Testing requires the help of Docker
+Integration Testing requires the help of Docker.

 ## Poetry